 At your typical big-box stores, you can typically find brown and white button mushrooms.
 And if you’re lucky, you can also find portobello mushrooms.

-Curious on how to use each type of mushroom?
+Curious about how to use each type of mushroom?
 Check out this handy mushroom guide.

 Need Pantry Ideas?